 Take all the pictures you want.
 There is no fee.
-And, if you run out of film, you can purchase more in the Gift Shop in the Pueblo.

 Yes.
 You can have a picnic if you want.
 Next to the cliff dwellings there’s a Snack Bar and Picnic Patio.
 Purchase food and drink here (June through August) or bring your own bag lunch and digest in the sublime aura of ancient dwellings over seven centuries old.

 **Summer 2022** Café and Picnic area CLOSED due to ongoing construction.

 Actually, buying ancient Indian artifacts might get the Antiquities Police on your tail, and you wouldn’t want that to happen, would you?
 However, in our beautiful Gift Shop you can legally buy reproductions of ancient artifacts or purchase modern Native American-made pottery, jewelry, flint-knapped knives, and artifacts.
 You will also find a great selection of Colorado and USA made products.

 Come early and stay late.
 No problem.
 See our hours above.
 Spend the day at the Manitou Cliff Dwellings or just a few hours.
 It’s up to you.
 Sorry, we don’t have camping, though we can suggest a campground for you to consider.

 Admission entitles you to spend the whole day.
 Normally, if you come back another day, you must pay another day’s admission unless you have a Season Pass or (around the holidays) a Holiday Shopping Pass.
 See below.